-Graph embedding is an important technique that maps a guest graph into a host graph, usually an interconnection network [8].
+Graph embedding is an important technique that maps a guest graph into a host graph, usually an interconnection network [6].
 The quality of an embedding can be measured by certain cost criteria.
 One of these criteria which is considered very often is the dilation.
 The dilation of an embedding is defined as the maximum distance between a pair of vertices of the host graph that are images of adjacent vertices of the guest graph.
-It is a measure for the communication time needed when simulating one network on another [28].
+It is a measure for the communication time needed when simulating one network on another [23].
 A closely related and important cost criterion is the wirelength of an embedding which is the sum of the dilations in the host graph of edges in the guest graph.
-The wirelength of a graph embedding arises from VLSI design, data structures and data representations, networks for parallel computer systems, biological models that deal with cloning and visual stimuli, parallel architecture, structural engineering and so on [26, 39, 50].
+The wirelength of a graph embedding arises from VLSI design, data structures and data representations, networks for parallel computer systems, biological models that deal with cloning and visual stimuli, parallel architecture, structural engineering and so on [21, 31, 41].

 Another important cost criterion is the edge congestion.
 The edge congestion of an embedding is the maximum number of edges of the guest graph that are embedded on any single edge of the host graph.
 An embedding with a large edge congestion faces many problems, such as long communication delay, circuit switching, and the existence of different types of uncontrolled noise.
 In data networking, network edge congestion occurs when a link or node is carrying so much data that its quality of service deteriorates.
 Typical effects include packet loss or the blocking of new connections.
-Therefore, a minimum edge congestion is a most desirable feature in network embedding [13, 36].
+Therefore, a minimum edge congestion is a most desirable feature in network embedding [11, 28].

-Graph embeddings have been well-studied for a number of networks [2, 3, 10, 13, 14, 15, 16, 17, 18, 20, 27, 34, 35, 37, 41, 42, 45, 50].
-While in actual supercomputing applications it is usually not sufficient to be able to embed individual graphs optimally, a good understanding of the embedding behaviour of single graphs can provide insights to support the development of methodologies and algorithms for solving the more complex problems arising in practice.
+Graph embeddings have been well-studied for a number of networks [2, 3, 8, 11, 12, 13, 14, 15, 22, 27, 33, 26, 29, 34, 41].
 In this paper, we study the dilation, wirelength, and congestion of embeddings of graphs into hypercubes and proceed as follows.
 In the next section concepts needed are formally introduced.
-In Section 3, we consider the dilation of embedding into Q_n and in the main result characterize the graphs G with dil $(G, Q_n) \leq n-1$: they are precisely the graphs which contain a perfect anti-matching.
+In Section 3, we consider the dilation of embedding into $Q_n$ and in the main result characterize the graphs G with $dil(G, Q_n) \leq n-1$ : they are precisely the graphs which contain a perfect anti-matching.
 Then, in Section 4, we prove a general lower bound on the edge congestion and a lower bound on the wirelength of embeddings into hypercubes.
 Both bounds are expressed in terms of the bisection width.
-In the remainder of the paper these results are applied to particular graphs which have been studied in the supercomputing literature before [33, 19, 7].
-The specific results obtained in Sections 5 to 8 are summarized in Table 1, where $K{2^{n-p},\dots,2^{n-p}}$, FQ_n and W{2^n} denote the complete 2^p -partite graph with parts of size 2^{n-p} , the folded n-hypercubes and the 2^n -wheel, respectively, and $G \Box H$ is the cartesian product of two graphs G and H (following standard notation in the graph theory literature, see for instance [25]).
-All of these graphs are defined precisely in the sections containing the corresponding results.
+In the remainder of the paper these results are applied to particular graphs.
+The results obtained in Sections 5 to 8 are summarized in Table 1, where $K{2^{n-p},\dots,2^{n-p}}$ denotes the complete $2^p$ -partite graph with parts of size $2^{n-p}$ .